emirbuckun/CSE4063-Data-Mining-Project1/README.md

 ## How to Run

-1. Ensure you have all the required dependencies installed.
+1. Ensure you have the dataset file named "recipe_dataset.csv" in "data/" directory and all the required dependencies installed.
 You can install them using:

    ```sh
    pip install -r requirements.txt